Mechanising G\"odel-L\"ob provability logic in HOL Light: Related work

-The work of \cite{gore2021cegar} consists of an extremely efficient hybridism of SAT-solvers, modal clause-learning, and tableaux methods for modal systems.
-That prover deals with minimal modal logic K, and its extensions T and S4.
-The current version of their implementation does not produce a proof, nor a countermodel, for the input formula; however, the code is publicly available, and minor tweaks should make it do so.
+The work \cite{gore2021cegar} by Goré and Kikkert consists of a highly efficient hybridism of SAT solvers, modal clause-learning, and tableaux methods for modal systems.
+That prover deals with minimal modal logic K and its extensions T and S4.
+The current version of their implementation does not produce proof or a countermodel for the input formula; however, the code is publicly available, and minor tweaks should make it do so.

-The conference paper \cite{girlando2020moin} presents a theorem prover for intuitionistic modal logics implementing proof search for Tait-style nested sequent calculi in Prolog.
-Because of the structural properties of those calculi, that prover returns, for each input formula, a proof in the appropriate calculus, or a countermodel extracted from the failed proof search in the system.
+The conference paper \cite{girlando2020moin} by Girlando and Stra{\ss}burger presents a theorem prover for intuitionistic modal logics implementing proof search for Tait-style nested sequent calculi in Prolog.
+Because of the structural properties of those calculi, that prover returns, for each input formula, a proof in the appropriate calculus or a countermodel extracted from the failed proof search in the system.
 Similar remarks could be formulated for the implementation described in \cite{10.1093/logcom/exab084} concerning several logics for counterfactuals.

 The latter formalisations are just two examples of an established modus operandi in implementing proof search in extended sequent calculi for non-classical logics by using the mere depth-ﬁrst search mechanism of Prolog.
 Other instances of that line are e.g.~\cite{alenda2010csl,giordano2005analytic,giordano2007klmlean}\cite{olivetti2003condlean,olivetti2005condlean, olivetti2008theorem,olivetti2014nescond}, and \cite{dalmonte:hal-03159954}.
-None of those provers deals explicitly with GL, but that development approach would find no issue in formalising $\mathsf{G3KGL}$ too.
+None of those provers deals explicitly with GL, but that development approach would find no issue formalising $\mathsf{G3KGL}$ too.

-Notice, in any case, that adequacy (soundness and completeness) of all those implementations rely on results that are \emph{informally} proven at the meta-level.
-Our theorem prover for GL, on the contrary, is \emph{certified} to be sound and complete by our \emph{theorems} in HOL Light \verb|GL_ITF_VALID| and \verb|COMPLETENESS_THEOREM_GEN|, whose correctness, in turn, depends on the LCF approach.
-Nothing, in principle, prevents the HOL Light user from implementing certified theorem provers for the logics of the Prolog-based development line by proving the appropriate adequacy theorems for the logic under investigation.
-That proof search is well-behaved would rest, in those cases as well as ours, on the properties of the general proof techniques of HOL Light.